alttext/life-in-weeks/content/index.md

 📍 Read more about [Life in Weeks at Wait But Why](https://waitbutwhy.com/2014/05/life-weeks.html).
 I adapted [the code that generated this page](https://github.com/ginatrapani/life-in-weeks) from [Buster Benson](https://busterbenson.com/life-in-weeks).

 🌱 This life and this map are a work in progress.
 I'll update it as I go.

+The box's border color represents where I was living, the background color what I was doing that week.